CSCfi/csc-user-guide/GETTING_STARTED.md

 Also, while some websites might show commands or snippets of code/script in a box with a button for copying the snippet onto the clipboard, **the result might not always be what the author of the tutorial intended**.
 A snippet with multiple lines can get copied as only a single long line, or a command that is intended to be edited first can get executed straight away when pasting.
 To avoid this, instead of clicking the button, it is recommended to select ("paint") the text and copy it using either _Ctrl+C_, the context menu accessed by right-clicking, or even by selecting _Edit -> Copy_ from the web browser's menu bar.

 **Keyboard shortcuts in general may produce unexpected results** for users accustomed to graphical interfaces.
 Historically, somewhat like _Shift_ is used for uppercase characters, _Ctrl_ has been used as a modifier key for sending _control characters_ to computer terminals.
-Only to mention, as you have just installed a terminal _emulator_ called MinTTY to use with Git Bash.
+Only to mention this, as you have just installed a terminal _emulator_ called MinTTY to use with Git Bash.

 ##### Setting up SSH authentication with GitHub